 The Times Square, New York guide

-We know what you’re thinking—there are good restaurants in Times Square?
-Yes, it’s not all Olive Garden and Guy Fieri’s American Kitchen—in fact, some of the best Korean restaurants, best burgers and best Japanese food in NYC lies in the much-ridiculed neighborhood.
-Skip the tourist traps for the best Times Square restaurants in NYC.
+We know what you’re thinking—there are actually good restaurants in Times Square?
+Yes, it’s not all Olive Garden and Red Lobster.
+In fact, some of the best eateries in the city reside on Restaurant Row in the much-ridiculed neighborhood, including buzzy Mexican cantinas, top-notch burger spots, and killer sushi bars.
+Skip the tourist traps and brave the crowds for the best restaurants in Times Square restaurants in NYC.